 13:30-13:35 - OPENING REMARKS - Phil James, CEO, The Institute of Leadership & Management

 Recent advances in our understanding of brain science are influencing the way coaches, managers and leaders work with colleagues to drive human performance.
-Tony Faulker explores how these new insights are leading to powerful new strategies for improving personal and team performance.
+Carole Gaskell will explain how the brain stores and processes information and how neural plasticity impacts learning and observable behaviour.
+She will also discuss why leading with the brain is important right now.

 14:10-14:40 - In conversation with Simone Roche, Founder Northern Power Women